Daewoo Nubira: North American market

 Production began in 2000.
 In the United States, the Nubira was marketed with Daewoo's smaller subcompact Lanos and midsize Leganza.
 Daewoo had a difficult time entering the US auto market due to financial trouble at home; with 2002 being the last model year available due to bankruptcy and a lack of new product.
 In North America, the cars are relatively obscure, if not rare, and sourcing parts for them became relatively difficult; though many powertrain parts were shared worldwide with other GM platforms (Opel, Holden, Isuzu).

 Promotions were provided, including a peace-of-mind 3-year/36,000 mile comprehensive warranty, 3-year/24-hour priority assistance program and a 5 year/60,000 mile powertrain warranty.
 All with no extra charge.
-United States Nubira models came equipped only with an Australian built Holden produced DOHC 16-valve 2.0-liter inline-4 General Motors "D-Tec" gasoline engine paired with either a Daewoo-designed D-20 five-speed manual transaxle or optional GM sourced 4T40E automatic.
+United States Nubira models came equipped only with an Australian-built (by Holden) DOHC 16-valve 2.0-liter inline-four General Motors "D-Tec" gasoline engine paired with either a Daewoo-designed D-20 five-speed manual transaxle or an optional, GM-sourced 4T40E automatic.
 Producing 136 lbft torque at 4,400 rpm, the GM Family-II engine had a square 3.4" stroke and a 3.4" bore and at 5,400 rpm making 129 bhp.
 Two trim levels were available, SE and CDX.
-All Nubira's were equipped with power-steering and an array of other standard equipment.
+All Nubiras were equipped with power-steering and an array of other standard equipment.
 CDX models got extra equipment, like air conditioning, cruise control, alarm with keyless entry, alloy wheels and a CD player.